vicjohnson1213/Bones/README.md

 # Bones

-> A bare-bones, opinionated command-line options parser for python.
+> Bones is a bare-bones, opinionated command-line options parser for python.

 # Usage